xuankimtran/docs-1/pages/katalon-studio/docs/bitbucket-intergration.md

 **BitBucket** is a web-based source control repository hosting service by Atlassian.

-Katalon Studio provides the integration with BitBucket to simplify performing various commands directly from Katalon Studio UI such as: add Katalon Studio project files to the repositories; commit and pull changes, and push them to the repositories, and so on.
+Katalon Studio provides the integration with BitBucket to simplify performing various commands directly from Katalon Studio UI, such as: add Katalon Studio project files to the repositories; commit and pull changes, and push them to the repositories, and so on.

 **Requirements**